MITMotorsports/MY17_Can_Library/README.md

 controller manual.

 # Use
 You'll need to include `MY17_Can_Library.h` and define your architecture (define either `CAN_ARCHITECTURE_ARM` or `CAN_ARCHITECTURE_AVR`).
 Make sure to call `CanInit` with the appropriate baudrate, and then you can then call `Can_MsgType` to receive the latest CAN message.
-From there you can check what time of CAN message it is and handle it accordingly.
+From there you can check what type of CAN message it is and handle it accordingly.
 See other MY17 projects for examples.